Estradiol/norethindrone (By mouth)

 How to Use This Medicine

-- To get the next tablet out (on the next day), turn the outer transparent dial one space clockwise as shown by the arrow.
+- To get the next tablet out (on the next day), turn the dial one space clockwise as shown by the arrow.

-- The transparent dial can be turned only after the tablet in the opening has been removed.
-This will help you to remember to take one tablet every day.
+- The dial can be turned only after the tablet in the opening has been removed.
+This will help you remember to take 1 tablet every day.

 Drugs and Foods to Avoid